 Nigel is the Editor of zoom-in magazine and writes extensively on media law and related issues (see below).
 He regularly delivers presentations and training to journalists and those working in the television production sector.

 ‘Nigel has an outstanding understanding of working with diverse editorial teams.
 I trust his judgment completely.’

-Dorothy Byrne, Editor at Large, C4 (formerly Head of News and Current Affairs, C4
+Dorothy Byrne, Editor at Large, C4 (formerly Head of News and Current Affairs, C4)

 After starting out at the libel bar, followed by six wonderful years working in-house within Channel 4’s legal and compliance department, Nigel set up his own legal consultancy practice in 2002, quickly establishing himself as the ‘go-to’ legal and compliance adviser for a large number of independent television production companies, broadcasters and individuals working in the creative industries.

 In 2011, Nigel re-joined leading media barristers’ chambers 5RB in order to practise more litigation alongside his advisory practice.
 In 2015 Nigel decided to take advantage of a change in the law allowing barristers to own and practise through companies and set up specialist media firm, Abbas Media Law.